 In previous Global Traffic Management releases, portal users were created with a specific role.
 Each role had specific access permissions associated with it that were bundled into GTM and other Akamai products.
 Contracts also included specific engineering products.
 In these versions, creating a user with specified roles in a specific contract dictated what permissions are allowed for a user.

 - View: You can view and read about the domains but cannot save, add, or edit anything.
 None of the UI buttons or fields are active except for actions that only need View scope, such as viewing the domain history or downloading the domain’s configuration from the top of a domain’s page.

 - Add: You can add a domain but only for those contracts in which you have an Add scope.
-The Add New Domain page will display and all buttons and fields are enabled in this case.
-If you do not have Add scope the Add New Domain page will display an error message and all buttons and tabs will be grayed out.
+The Add New Domain page will display and all buttons and fields are enabled.
+If you do not have Add scope, the Add New Domain page will display an error message and all buttons and tabs will be grayed out.
 Note that you cannot add new data centers if you have a performance plus domain with this scope.
 The ability to add a new data center will only be enabled if the domain is not a performance plus domain, and you have Add and Edit domain rights.

-There is currently no scope to delete a domain at this time.
+Currently, there is no scope to delete a domain.
 Contact Akamai Support if you need to delete a domain.

 When you start GTM, it checks for all the contracts you can access as well as the features and scopes for those contracts.
 It determines the scopes available for each contract.
 The contracts returned will not be restricted by data passed from the client.
 The exception to this is the Add scope.
 This scope will only be in the scope list if the contract ID belongs to the group ID passed by the client.